schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: snapToObjects

-		disable snapping to nodes and backround
+		disable snapping to nodes and background

 		:type: bool